rodolfovieira95/rodolfovieira95/readme.md

 ## About Me
 :books: Bachelor degree in Control and Automation Engineering

-:computer: Currently working as Designer and Fullstack in IoT Platform
+:computer: Currently working as Designer and Full Stack in an IoT Platform

 :bulb: IoT lover and developer